LinkedSoftwareDependencies/Components-Generator.js/README.md

 #### Options

 * `<package>`: the filepath to the directory of the package that your component is located in.
 It is important that you first used `npm install` in this package's directory to make sure all the dependencies can be found.
+* `<outputPath>`: if this is set and `--print` is not used, the output will be written to this file.
+If this is not set and `--print` is not used, the output will be written to a file in the `components` folder of the package.
 * `<className>`: the name of the class that represents your component.
 Your class must be exported in the `index.ts` file of your package and this must be the name that the class was exported as.
 * `<level>`: the level of the logger.
 Options: `emerg, alert, crit, error, warning, notice, info, debug`.
 Defaults to `info`.
-* `<outputPath>`: if this is set and `--print` is not used, the output will be written to this file.
-If this is not set and `--print` is not used, the output will be written to a file in the `components` folder of the package.
+* `<moduleRoot>`: directory where we should look for dependencies, relative to the package directory.
+Defaults to `.` .
 * `--print`: if this flag is used, the output will be printed to console.

 ### Enhancing an existing `.jsonld` file using the CLI tool